PrivacyHawk Logo

 • Personal Identifiers: Names, addresses, phone numbers.

-• Behavioral Data: Online activities, social media interactions, purchase history.
+• Behavioural Data: Online activities, social media interactions, purchase history.

 • Demographic Information: Age, gender, ethnicity, marital status.